Ttttara-001/china-ashare-market-style-monitor/README.md

 - What kind of market style is leading in the current quarter?
 - Has a style shift occurred?

-The project is designed as a simple data product rather than a traditional essay.
+The project is a simple data product.
 It uses broad-index data to summarise the market in a way that is easier to interpret for non-professional users.

 ## Analytical Problem
 Most stock market apps mainly show short-term information such as daily gainers, daily losers, and sector heatmaps.
 These are useful, but they do not always help users understand the broader market environment.